amient/affinity/README.md

 instances, typically on different nodes, at the same time.
 If there are multiple Partition Actors for the same physical partition Coordinator uses distributed logic to choose one of them as master and the others become standby.

+On becoming a Master, the Partition Actor stops consuming (tailing) the the underlying topic, because the master receives all the writes, its in-memory state is consistent and it only publishes to the kafka for future bootstrap and keeping other standby(s) for the partitions up to date.

+On becoming a Standby, the Partition Actor resumes consuming the underlying topic and stops receiving until it again becomes a master.
+Standby is not a read replica at the moment but it could be an option but the systems tend to be quite simple and still scale well horizontally by the means of partitioning rather then opening the door for vertical concurrency.

 ## State Management